critter110/Election-Analysis/README.md

 - The winner of the election was Diana Degette with 272,892 votes or 73.8% of the popular vote

 ## Challenge Overview
+In this weekly challenge we were tasked with analyzing and presenting the data in regards to county voter turnout.
+We were asked to add this information to our election analysis txt file that was already created for the candidate results.
+The method used to iterate through the raw data and pull the candidate votes and store them in a dictionary was used except this time focusing on the county votes.
+The method to print  county results and write the results to the txt file was also very similar to the candidate method.

 ## Challenge Summary
+- Three counties received votes
+  - Jefferson
+  - Denver
+  -Arapahoe
+- County results
+  - Jefferson: 10.5% (38,855)
+  - Denver: 82.8% (306,055)
+  - Arapahoe: 6.7% (24,801)

+- The largest county turnout was Denver with 306,055 votes or 82.8% of the total votes